ramiror/spanglish/README.md

 Accounts clear preserve frienship | ?
 Skull doesn't shriek | Don't complain about the repercussions of your own acts It cups me | I love it
+Jewel, toy, chocolate, never cab | A used car in mint condition

 ## English -> Spanish